-The Wilderness Committee is calling on the BC government to ban the logging of the remaining ancient forests of BC.
+We are calling on the BC government to ban the logging of the remaining ancient forests of BC.
 Second-growth forests should be the sole supplier of the province's lumber mills and should be logged at a slower, more sustainable rate than they are now.
 To protect the wood supply for BC's lumber mills, log exports to off-shore mills must be halted.

 Other jurisdictions, including New Zealand, Thailand, Sir Lanka, Philippines and Finland have banned old-growth logging in recent years.
 BC must now do the same.